-The Digital Media Center will conduct various projects and activities including conferences, working groups, panel discussions, research, and policy analyses.
+The Digital Media Center has published issue papers on digital media trends and an issue brief on targeted advertising, and will conduct various activities including conferences, working groups, and panel discussions.

-The Center will also host a series of Virtual Executive Briefings in the fall and winter of 2020-21 in which each briefing will take a deep dive into one timely digital issue.
+The Center also plans to host a series of Virtual Executive Briefings in which each briefing will take a deep dive into one timely digital issue.

 Coordinating the DMC’s program activities is Media Institute Distinguished Fellow Stuart N. Brotman.
 Professor Brotman is the inaugural Howard Distinguished Endowed Professor of Media Management and Law and Beaman Professor of Journalism and Electronic Media at the University of Tennessee, Knoxville.
-He also serves as an annual lecturer in entertainment and media law at Stanford Law School.
-A recent Woodrow Wilson Fellow, Professor Brotman is the author of Privacy’s Perfect Storm: Digital Policy for Post-Pandemic Times [August 2020].
+He also serves as an annual lecturer in entertainment and media law at Stanford Law School, and is a recent Woodrow Wilson Fellow.
+Professor Brotman’s most recent books are Privacy’s Perfect Storm: Digital Policy for Post-Pandemic Times [August 2020] and The First Amendment Lives On .
 He is a member of The Media Institute’s First Amendment Advisory Council.

 The DMC Advisory Council will gather representatives from various industry segments including media, telecom, tech, equipment manufacturers, marketers, and data users.
 The Advisory Council will also include selected academicians, legal scholars, and experts.
 This group will help set the direction for the Digital Media Center and help provide the various resources necessary to pursue the Center’s goals.